RempelOliveira/Retrobat.DS4Windows/README.md

 # Donations

-I'm not charging for this plugin.
+I haven't charging for this plugin.
 For me, it's a kind of hobby, and I like to contribute a few improvements and automations to help people with the same difficulties I had.

 Anyway, if you feel grateful and would like to make a donation, please use the button below, it will help me to improve this plugin!